Last updated: September 25, 2023

-It sells online and at brick-and-mortar establishments, such as head shops and truck stops.
-Marketed under such names as “Monkey Whizz,” “Clean Stream,” and “UPass”—nothing like being discreet, eh?
-They range in price somewhere between $17 and $40.
+It sells online and in actual stores, such as head shops and truck stops, for instance.
+These products are marketed under such names as “Monkey Whizz,” “Clean Stream,” and “UPass”—apparently, there is no need to be discreet.
+They range in price somewhere between just under $20 and up to $100 or more.
 Purchased in powder form, the chemicals, salts, and yellow coloring are mixed with water as needed.

-Most synthetic urine comes with a temperature-sensing strip attached to the solution bottle.
-Some have a strap, too, so the individual can secret the stuff away on their person until they reach the privacy of the testing facility’s bathroom.
+Additionally, most synthetic urine has a temperature-sensing strip attached to the solution bottle.
+Some have a strap, too.
+That way the individual can hide the stuff away on their person until they reach the privacy of the testing facility’s bathroom.
+Keeping the substance close to the body helps keep it in the correct temperature range.

 Things can still heat up though

-The DOT has strict regulations that must be followed, for instance, the testing technician reads the specimen temperature as soon as it’s returned to them.
-There is a temperature strip on the specimen bottle.
+The DOT has strict regulations for employers to follow when performing a drug test.
+For instance, the testing technician reads the specimen temperature as soon as it’s returned to them.
+There is a temperature strip located directly on the specimen bottle specifically for this purpose.
 The acceptable range in temperature is between 90 and 200 degrees Fahrenheit.
-If the specimen is out of range, an immediate red flag is raised.
+Should the specimen be out of range, an immediate red flag is raised and the test is null and void.

-Regarding an individual’s attempt to submit synthetic urine in place of their own, the testing technician may not be made aware of it.
-However, the DOT requires that all drug testing be completed by a SAMHSA-approved laboratory.
-Laboratories that have gained the approval of the Substance Abuse and Mental Health Services are the best of the best.
-Top-notch lab techs are trained to pay attention to how the specimen looks.
-Color and clarity matter.
+Laboratories that have gained approval from the Substance Abuse and Mental Health Services (SAMHSA) are the best of the best.
+Top-notch lab techs are trained to pay attention to how the specimen looks because color and clarity matter.

-For instance, lots of people don’t realize that all urine contains bits of sediment.
-If someone presents a crystal clear specimen, it’s sure to raise an eyebrow.
+For instance, lots of people don’t realize that all urine contains little bits of sediment.
+If someone presents a crystal clear specimen, it immediately raises an eyebrow.
 It’s a reasonable cause for more in-depth testing.
 Failing to mix the powder exactly as instructed can cause problems for the drug user, too, of course.

 States banning synthetic urine

-In an effort to curb attempts to “get over” on the company drug test using a substitute, at least eighteen states have banned the sale or distribution of synthetic urine.
+To curb attempts to cheat on the company drug test using synthetic urine, at least nineteen states have banned its sale or distribution.

 They are: